Ginevra King: Romance with Fitzgerald

 Due to his middle-class status and her family's intervention, the relationship between King and Fitzgerald stagnated.
 Two months later, in November 1916, their final encounter as a romantic couple occurred when Ginevra visited the Princeton campus for a Princeton–Yale football game.
 King and Fitzgerald rendezvoused amid the Roman colonnades of Penn Station.
 King later admitted that she had begun secretly dating a Yale student in New York by this time, and this complicated her rendezvous with Fitzgerald who was unaware of the other young man awaiting her attentions:

 My girlfriend and I had made plans to meet some other, uh, friends.
 So we said good-bye [to Scott], 'we were going back to school, thanks so much.'
 Behind the huge pillars in the [train] station there were two guys waiting for us—Yale boys.
 We couldn't just walk out and leave them standing behind the pillars.
 Then we were scared to death we'd run into Scott and his friend.
 But we didn't.

 In January 1917, the final break between King and Fitzgerald occurred.
 By this time, likely echoing her father's opinion of Fitzgerald, Ginevra discounted the young writer as a suitable match because of his middle-class status.
 According to scholar James L. W. West, Ginevra scrutinized Fitzgerald "against the backdrop of Lake Forest by that time, as opposed to seeing him at her school," and she realized he "didn't fit in" with the elite social milieu of the wealthy upper class.
 A heartbroken Fitzgerald claimed that King rejected his love with "supreme boredom and indifference", and he viewed Ginevra as a rich socialite who merely toyed with his sincere affections before casting him aside.
-In his mind, Ginevra became—much like Daisy Buchanan—one of the "careless" people of privilege who "smashed up things … then retreated back into their money."
+In his mind, Ginevra became—much like Daisy Buchanan—one of the "careless people" of the privileged class who "smashed up things … then retreated back into their money."
 In the wake of Ginevra's rejection, a distraught Fitzgerald dropped out of Princeton and enlisted in the United States Army amid World War I.